sylefeb/Silice/projects/ram-ice-v/README.md

 ```
 The `:=` syntax means `fbuffer` is always set to this value, at every cycle.

-An finally the main program:
+And finally the main program:

 ```c
   always {